Airmen simulate aeromedical evacuation during UC25 at Travis AFB

 |2

-This work, Airmen simulate aeromedical evacuation during UC25 at Travis AFB, by SrA Robert Nichols, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Airmen simulate aeromedical evacuation during UC25 at Travis AFB, by SSgt Lauren Jacoby, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.